Operation Zeppelin (espionage plan): Plot to assassinate Stalin

 An elaborate plot to assassinate Joseph Stalin in Moscow became the best known mission undertaken by Operation Zeppelin, though details of the events vary as Russian sources have altered the story several times.

 In May 1942, a Russian officer by name of Shilo (or Politov or Polikov), deserted to the Germans.
 He bragged about his Soviet medals and connections with the Russian high command (Stavka).
 The Russian agent took the name Pyotr Ivanovich Tavrin, assumed the identity of an injured Russian major and underwent extensive training.
 The plan was to airlift Tavrin and his wife radio/operator Lidia Yakovlevna Shilova to an airfield in the Moscow region.
 From there, they would travel to Moscow to assassinate Stalin or other high-ranking Soviet officials possibly on 25 October, an anniversary of the October Revolution.

 On the night of 3–4 September 1944, an Arado Ar 232B transport plane took off from Riga.
 Flown by a crew from the secretive Luftwaffe Kampfgeschwader 200, it was hit by Soviet anti-aircraft fire and crash-landed near Smolensk.
 Russian counter-intelligence found out about the plans and waited for the plane at its intended landing site.
 Tavrin and his wife took the Russian M-72 motorcycle with sidecar, and rode towards Moscow.
 They were stopped by a patrol and were arrested as they looked suspiciously dry on a rainy night.
 The crew of the plane was also arrested and executed in August 1945.
-Tavrin and his wife, who the Russians hoped to use against the Germans, were executed in March and April 1952 respectively.
+Tavrin and his wife, who the Germans hoped to use against the Russians, were executed in March and April 1952 respectively.